substrate-developer-hub/substrate-contracts-workshop/0/building-your-contract.md

 ```

 ## Contract Metadata
-By running the next command we'll generate the Application Binary Interface (ABI), or metadata:
+By running the next command we'll generate the contract's metadata:
 ``` bash
 cargo contract generate-abi
 ```

 You should have a new JSON file (`abi.json`) in the same target directory.
-This is your contract's metadata**.

 ``` bash
 target